LucasStandridge/csc336-fall2025/final/README.md

 I also was unable to come up with a solution in time for making new teams while also clearing empty arrays in the useEffect, so all teams come with 1 pokemon to start with.
 I think its fine, and its definetely a not too hard solution, but I did not get around to it.

-Also, refreshing the page breaks it.
-I thin I need to check on every page if the user is logged in, and if they aren't, navigate to the login page to fix this.
-I did not get around to it.
+I did not have time to add comments because it is being added so last minute, but refreshing will bring you to the home page.
+It checks the passed in variable logged_in, and if it is not true, you navigate to login.
+If this is broken on any o fthe pages, it is because I did a poor job and procrastinated so I did not get to test it in time.

 I also originally planned on using mongoDB to store usernames, but again, did not get around to it.
 Im sorry, but your passwords are not safe with me.